 Have you noticed more websites asking you to read their privacy policies?

-Describe the types of information that’s collected, such as payment methods and IP addresses, and outline how they’re used
+Describe the types of information collected, such as payment methods and IP addresses, and describe how that information is going to be used

 Disclose how information is gathered, including the use of browser cookies

 Identify any third parties or organizations that might have access to your information

 Outline the available privacy choices, with instructions on how to opt out of information sharing — and the consequences of doing so

 Has a current publication date and provides contact information for further inquiries